Chocolate Chip Banana Bread (Paleo, GF)

 - In bowl 2, mix the eggs, honey, vanilla, and coconut milk with an electric mixer until well mixed.
 Add the coconut oil to the bowl and mix with the electric mixer until well blended.
 Add the mashed banana to the bowl and mix with the electric mixer until well blended.

-- Put bowl 1 into bowl 2 and mix with an electric mixer.
+- Put bowl 1 into bowl 2 and whisk.

-- Fold most of the ½ cup of chocolate chips into the batter.
-Leave some to the side to put on top of the batter.
+- Fold most of the chocolate chips into the batter.

 - Pour the batter into a lined loaf pan and then pat the top of the batter with a spoon to make sure it is flat.
-Place some of the chocolate chips on top of the batter and push down with a spoon.
+Place a few chocolate chips on top of the batter and push down with a spoon.

 - Bake for 40 minutes.